jtuyen/jtuyen.github.io/content/_index.md

 Throughout my professional journey, I've consistently demonstrated a collaborative spirit, earning recognition as a cheerful and reliable expert who is always willing to lend my expertise to others.
 With a strong sense of agency and a deep commitment to helping others achieve their goals, I take pride in being able to make a positive impact on those around me and enjoying the relationships I've built along the way.

 Want to get in touch?
-Slide into my pseudo [💬](https://forms.gle/1g8coYT3HQXdQVRKA), my 🤖 may respond depending on mood.
+Slide into my pseudo [💬](https://forms.gle/1g8coYT3HQXdQVRKA)

 # Lowered Expectations 🎢